-Candidate checklist for 2021 Curtin Student Guild Election
+Candidate checklist for 2023 Curtin Student Guild Election

 - 1. Before submitting forms, check that: - a) All parts of the nomination and registration forms have been completed as required, - b) Candidates and nominators meet the eligibility requirements listed on the forms, and - c) The form is witnessed. - 2.
-Nomination form(s) must be delivered to the Returning Officer or Guild Reception (Building 106F, Bentley Campus) and \$10 deposit paid (if required) by 12:00 noon, Thursday 2 September 2021.
-The nomination deposit should preferably be paid by EFTPOS, however, cash will be accepted.
+Nomination form(s) must be delivered to the Returning Officer or Guild Reception (Building 106F, Bentley Campus) and \$10 deposit paid (if required) by 12:00 noon, Thursday 31 August 2023.
+The nomination deposit should preferably be paid online (link is on the Guild website).
+However, cash or eftpos will be accepted at Guild Reception.
 Cheques will not be accepted.
 No nomination deposit is required for NUS delegate vacancies.
-If you are on a satellite/regional campus: - you can email a scanned copy of your nomination form(s) to the Returning Officer (ro.curtin@bigpond.com) from your student email account. - Please contact Guild reception or the Returning Officer (ro.curtin@bigpond.com) regarding how you can pay your \$10 deposit. - 3.
-Candidates may provide the following additional information by close of nominations 12:00 noon, Thursday 2 September 2021 on a portable digital storage device (in the sealed nomination envelope) or via email to the Returning Officer: - a) A policy statement of up to 500 words (rich text format or Word format).
+If you are on a satellite/regional campus: - you can email a scanned copy of your nomination form(s) to the Returning Officer (CurtinGuild2022@outlook.com) from your student email account. - Please make payment online (link is on the Guild website). - Candidates may provide the following additional information by close of nominations 12:00 noon, Thursday 31 August 2023 via email from your Curtin student email account to the Returning Officer: - a) A policy statement of up to 500 words (rich text format or Word format).
 The policy statement must include the candidate's name and position(s) nominated for and must be confined to information about the candidate and statements of the candidate's policies and beliefs. - b) A recent digital head and shoulder photo (in jpeg format and no larger than 1MB in file size). - 4.
-If you are running in a group - Group Registration forms, with the signatures of all candidates running in the group, must be provided to the Returning Officer or Guild Reception by 12:00 noon, Thursday 2 September 2021. - 5.
-The draw for ballot paper positions and allocation of colours will take place beginning 9:00 am, Friday 3September 2021 in the Guild Offices.
-At 10am there will be a briefing for candidates and campaigners.
+If you are running in a group Group Registration forms, with the signatures of candidates running in the group, must be provided to the Returning Officer or Guild Reception by 12:00 noon, Thursday 31 August 2023.
+Candidates may be added to a Group after Thursday 1 September provided that the candidate has met registration requirements and the relevant form is provided to the returning officer by Thursday 7 September. - 5.
+The draw for ballot paper positions and allocation of colours will take place beginning 1:00 pm, Friday 1 September 2023 in the Guild Offices.

-ALL NOMINATIONS AND GROUP REGISTRATIONS MUST BE RECEIVED BY THE RETURNING OFFICER OR GUILD RECEPTION BY CLOSE OF NOMINATIONS 12:00 NOON, THURSDAY 2 SEPTEMBER 2021.
+ALL NOMINATIONS AND GROUP REGISTRATIONS MUST BE RECEIVED BY THE RETURNING OFFICER OR GUILD RECEPTION BY CLOSE OF NOMINATIONS 12:00 NOON, THURSDAY 31 AUGUST 2023.
 LATE NOMINATIONS OR GROUP REGISTRATIONS CANNOT BE ACCEPTED.